This post may contain affiliate links. Please read our disclosure policy.

 - In a small sauce pan place dried prunes and water just to cover tops.
 Add sugar and lemon and bring to a boil.
 Lower to a simmer and cook two minutes.
 Remove from heat and let the prunes sit in the hot water for ten minutes.
 Drain liquid and discard.
-Place cooked prunes in a small food processor (like this one) and puree until smooth.
+Place cooked prunes in a blender or small food processor (like this one) and puree until smooth.
 If not filling right away, refrigerate until needed.
 Brown the ¼ cup of bread crumbs in the one tablespoon of butter over medium heat until slightly browned, about 4-5 minutes.
 Set aside for serving.

 To Fill, Prepare and Cook the Pierogi

 - Each pierogi gets filled and cooked the same.
 As noted above, the prune pierogi are served with toasted bread crumbs as a dessert and the other three fillings served with grilled onions and sour cream as an entrée or side dish.

 - To fill each pierogi, follow the recipe for the filling and divide the filling between that number of circles.

 - Place the filling (between ¾ and 1 ounce depending on the filling type) in the center spreading it out into the shape of an oval.
 Have a small cup of water close by and with a pastry brush, lightly wet the outside of the circle half way around.
 Then lift the dough circle in your hand and pull the edge of the dry side to the edge of the wet side together in the center and pinch tight.
 Then work from the center out and pinch the rest closed, poking any filling back in as you go.
 Set the finished pierogi on a parchment-lined sheet pan.

 - Place a medium to large pot of water on to boil as you finish the remaining pierogi.
 Have a large sauté pan on a burner with the melted butter on medium low.